-Acquiring O & P Visas for Scientists, Artists, Athletes, and Other Renowned Professionals
+Acquiring O & P Visas for Artists, Entertainers, Scientists, Athletes, and Other Renowned Professionals

 Individuals who have made outstanding achievements, gained international acclaim, and/or risen to the top of their respective fields deserve the opportunity to continue expanding their influence and sharing their contributions with the world.
 In recognition of these individuals, the United States government grants temporary status to those who can demonstrate their extraordinary abilities, achievements, or international recognition through various forms of evidence.
 If you are such an individual, or you are looking to bring such an individual to the United States, you may be considering the O or P visa.

-At the U.S. Immigration Law Group, LLP, our attorneys have secured hundreds of visas for clients from all around the world.
+At the U.S. Immigration Law Group, LLP, our Santa Ana extraordinary ability visa attorneys have secured hundreds of visas for clients from all around the world.
 Our high-powered legal team has decades of experience, which we use every day to help our clients accomplish their legal, financial, and personal goals.
 We can help you understand everything you need to know about how to qualify, how to apply, and how to maximize your likelihood of obtaining an O or P visa.

 The O visa is a nonimmigrant, employment-based visa, granting temporary status to individuals with extraordinary ability in the sciences, arts, education, business, and athletics, or who have made extraordinary achievements in the motion picture and television industry.
 Because of this high standard, the O visa is much more difficult to obtain than the H-1B visa, which is for workers in specialty occupations.